HidekiAI/HidekiAI/README.md

   -  My professional experiences have been mainly been reflected by video game industries, but as hobbies and self educations, I do try to keep up with other intersts such as machine-learning and microservices.
 - 🌱 I’m currently (and probably never stop) learning (modern) C++ (i.e. C++17, for stability in libraries) and Rust (for functional aspect with C++ performance) for several years, and IMHO Rust is (currently) my preferred programming language due to its performance and (somewhat adapts) functional aspect.
 - 👀 The projects you'd find here: I’m interested in writing/working on projects that are somewhat useless (useful TO ME, but not too useful to you) but FUN TO ME...
 They are mainly in the languages I fancy at the moment, but at times the language chosen are mainly because of the supported libraries.
-- 💞️ I’m looking to collaborate on any open source libraries that are network-oriented, but am also interested in video game related libraries and projects.
+- 💞️ I’m looking to collaborate on any open source libraries that are network-oriented, but am also interested in video game related libraries, tools, and projects.
 - 📫 I guess you can reach me on LinkedIn username HidekiAI
 - 🙈🙉🙊 [hobby based bio](https://codemonkeyninja.github.io/)
 - 🙈🙉🙊 [profession based bio](https://hidekiai.github.io/)